helmless/helmless/docs/faq.md

 !!! question "Not finding what you're looking for?"

-    If you don't find what you're looking for, please [join the Discord server](/discord) and ask away!
+    If you don't find what you're looking for, [join our Community Forum](https://github.com/helmless/helmless/discussions) and ask away!

 ??? faq "What is Helmless?"